 The current NCDSNB provides services and supports to over 200 persons and their families, encourages personal outcomes for those served, and has an annual budget of $4.4 million and employees 160 full and part-time staff.

-Jennifer Brooks is currently serving as Executive Director for NCDSNB.
+Bob Jones is currently serving as Executive Director for NCDSNB.

 Services to people in Newberry County with disabilities and special needs were first established in March 1978.
 Several families and some interested citizens formed the Newberry Adult Activity Center Board.
 Under the leadership of Ms. Pat Wilson, Executive Director, the actual service provision to the six consumers did not begin until March 2, 1979 in the basement of the old hospital on Hunt Street.
 In the early 1980’s, the program moved from the old hospital to the union hall located on Park Place in the Mollohon Community.
 They remained there until 1997 when the South Carolina Department of Disabilities and Special Needs (SCDDSN) gave the agency a grant to build a new workshop on Nance Street that now serves over 100 consumers on a daily basis.